nabil-hassan/github-actions-sandbox-v2/README.md

 These are useful for passing data between jobs and steps and building reusable workflows using `custom actions` and `reusable workflows`.

+They are also used for the `workflow dispatch` event trigger type - allowing the user to run the job manually and supply inputs.

 They are made available via the `inputs` and `outputs` [contexts](./6-contexts/contexts.md).

 - [Notes on inputs and outputs](./10-inputs-and-outputs/inputs-and-outputs.md)